k-atwhite/k-atwhite/README.md

 </p>
 <br>
 <br>
-Hiya, my name is Kat White and I am presently a student at Turing School of Software and Design.
-Thank you for visiting my GH!
+Hiya, my name is Kat White.
+I'm a Front End Engineer with a passion for creating order from chaos and delivering effortless user interfaces.
 <br>
 <br>